Indiana man gets probation for entering Capitol on Jan. 6 - NewsBreak

 Indiana man gets probation for entering Capitol on Jan.
 6

-INDIANAPOLIS (AP) — A man from Vincennes, Indiana has been sentenced to three years’ probation for his part in the Jan.
+INDIANAPOLIS (AP) — A man from Vincennes has been sentenced to three years’ probation for his part in the Jan.
 6 riot during which the crowd stormed the U.S. Capitol.

 U.S. District Judge Carl Nichols spared Jonathan Ace Sanders prison time after Sanders pleaded guilty this month to one count of parading, demonstrating or picketing in a Capitol building.